 Different Types of Journaling Styles

-While there are several types of journals to maintain, travel and food journals, and more, self-carejournaling for mental health promote a sense of mental wellness.
+While there are several types of journals to maintain, travel and food journals, and more, self-care journaling for mental health promotes a sense of mental wellness.

 Deep Thought Journal